oscarlai1998/tp/docs/DeveloperGuide.md

     - Download the jar file and copy into an empty folder

-    - Run the jar file on your command prompt with the by typing "java -jar iGradute.java" then enter.
+    - Run the jar file on your command prompt with the by typing "java -jar iGraduate.java" then enter.

 1. Shutdown